 The Transport White Paper 'Roadmap to a Single European Transport Area - Towards a competitive and resource efficient transport system' was published by the European Commission in March 2011.
-A key aim of the paper is to reduce the transport system's dependence on oil without sacrificing its efficiency and compromising mobility.
+The paper, which has a strong environmental theme, will heavily influence transport policy within the EU for years to come.
+A key aim of the paper is to break the transport system's dependence on oil without sacrificing its efficiency and compromising mobility.